jduggan83/see-a-mess/README.md

 #### Todo

- - Fix styling on carousel
- - add caption and embedding article
  - blog style for view article - and include the image
+ - fix image in carousel not working

 #### Next Phase